SqrtMinusOne/sqrtminusone.github.io/content/configs/Guix.md

 | system   | openvpn-update-resolve-conf |
 | system   | vpnc                        |

-I'm not sure how to properly spin up VPN on Guix, so here is what I'm doing now, after some trial and error.
+I'm not sure how to properly spin up VPN on Guix, so here is what ended I'm doing after some trial and error.

-I'm currently using CyberGhost VPN. `~/.vpn` folder stores its OpenVPN config (`openvpn.ovpn`), modified as follows:
+I'm using CyberGhost VPN. `~/.vpn` folder stores its OpenVPN config (`openvpn.ovpn`), modified as follows:

 -   paths to `ca`, `cert` and `key` are made absolute